 After a quick stop by Bud’s Meats to fill Bud in on Ed’s whereabouts- bad clams, you know- Peggy heads to work at the hair salon, where coworkers discuss the Waffle Hut massacre.
 First Watergate, and now this.
 What’s the world coming to?
 It’s here that we’re also introduced to Constance Heck, played by Elizabeth Marvel, who asks if Peggy told Ed about the seminar.

 She did, and though it’s a lot of money, Peggy insists that they’re saving up for something else.
 But Constance sees this as Peggy thinking that Ed’s needs outweigh her own.
-And though Peggy says that we, meaning her and Ed, have a plan, Constance points out that the word “we” is a castle, hon, with a moat and a drawbridge.
+And though Peggy says that she and Ed have a plan, Constance points out that the word “we” is a castle, hon, with a moat and a drawbridge.
 You know what gets locked up in castles?
 Princesses.
 Don’t be a prisoner of “we,” Constance says.
 Take the seminar.

 Oh, and someone apparently took the case of toilet paper from the back.
 Why someone would do that, I don’t know.